JasonAJordan/space_invader_bevy/README.md

-### Space invader clone made in Bevy.
+# Space invader clone made in Bevy.

-Followed a simliar game layout to bevy's example game breakout.
-Found Here https://github.com/bevyengine/bevy
+A space invaders like clone using Rust / Bevy.

+Guides I used to help make was from the offical guide here https://github.com/bevyengine/bevy, as well as https://github.com/bevyengine/awesome-bevy

 ## How to play

+### How to run
+Use Cargo run.

-# Controls
+### Controls
 Left and Right to move the spaceship around
 Space to fire the beam.
+Esc to quit.

-# Goals
+### Goals
 Try to beat all the aliens before you run out of lives.